JesusAriasSobalvarro/BackendTestDaCodes/README.md

 ## Description

-We require to develop an API for e-learning courses to integrate in our system.
-The purpose of this tool is for us, as professors to manage courses configuration and performance reviews and, for our students, to take courses when using our frontend.
-Our PM is a very busy person, so we don’t have detailed tasks but only the business rules to work with.
+The API developed is intended for e-learning courses to integrate in a system.
+The purpose of this API is that professors are able to manage courses configuration and performance reviews and, for students, to take courses when using a frontend.

 ## Installation and usage
 ### Requirements